GenesisFR/DS2TroubleshootingGuide/README.md

 4. From the same tab, select your native resolution from the Resolution drop down list and hit OK.
 5. Set the game at the resolution you want the UI to be scaled to (typically 720p or lower).

+You may encounter two issues when using dgVoodoo2:

-Note: disable third-party overlays and frame limiters if your game crashes at launch or slows down when moving the mouse.
+- if your game crashes at launch or slows down when moving the mouse, disable third-party overlays and frame limiters.
+- if you see a Windows cursor flicker in the middle of your screen, just tab out and tab back in.

+Note: these instructions won't work while running the game in windowed mode.

 ## Play borderless fullscreen